 Authority Equals Asskicking: Again, a common rule in rabbit warrens that General Woundwort takes to an extreme at Efrafa — it is common for the strongest rabbits to drive their weaker fellows away from the choicest plants, but at Efrafa, rabbits who have not earned a high enough rank in the Owsla may only go out to feed at all on a fixed schedule, and such rank has a fixed association with martial prowess and wilderness skills.

-Beast Fable: Popularly thought to be much like Animal Farm with a theme about the dangers of appeasement and fascism.
+Beast Fable: Sometimes thought to be much like Animal Farm with a theme about the dangers of appeasement and fascism, although the story makes it clear that these are fundamentally rabbits, and not people, so it's clearly not a full-on allegory like Animal Farm.
 The Story Within a Story is a series of Beast Fables that teach the rabbits about death and survival.

 "There is not a day or night that a doe does not offer her life for her kittens, or some honest captain of Owsla his life for his chief.
 But there is no bargain.
 What is, is what must be."

 This one is actually a subversion; in effect, the Black Rabbit is telling El-Ahrairah (or, in the movie, Frith is telling Hazel) that he cannot interfere because the situation is out of his hands; essentially, the speaker is giving them the chance to create their own destinies.
 They will live or die, fail or triumph, on their skill and ingenuity alone.
 There will be no help for them, but neither will there be hindrance.

 Big Brother Instinct: Bigwig may start out the story on the verge of being a Jerkass, but he's very protective of Pipkin right from the beginning, seemingly for no other reason than because Pipkin is the smallest of the group.